 I’d say this is the best part of the whole Kennedy Space Center – learning about the Space Shuttle Atlantis and watching it unfold.
 There’s also tons of interactive exhibit within the building like astronaut training simulators.
 The kids really enjoyed their time here.

-5. Ride the Shuttle Launch Experience
+5. Kennedy Space Center Ride: Shuttle Launch Experience

 There is only 1 Kennedy Space Center ride and it is included in your admission tickets.
 You will get to ride here after seeing Space Shuttle Atlantis.
 Strap in for a simulation of the space shuttle’s eight-and-a-half-minute ascent into orbit!
 Must be 44″ tall to ride.
 All personal items must be stowed in the complimentary lockers.